pluralsight/pando-rfcs/text/0001-pando-cli.md

 - **What files would you like to exclude?** This should use a placeholder that matches step 3 in the PostCSS setup documentation.
 - **What framework would you like to use?** This should use a placeholder of `react`.
 [Available Options](https://panda-css.com/docs/references/config#jsxframework)

+The config file should include the comments that using `panda init` generally provides.

 #### 6. Create `pando.entry.css` file

 The CLI should create a `pando.entry.css` file in the `src` directory of the project.
 This file should be the main CSS file for the project.